aaaaaa123456789/libplum/docs/tutorial.md

 The library will approximate them as best as possible when generating an image file.

 The sample program for this chapter will create a slideshow out of a list of image files.
-As it is significantly longer than the examples shown before, this sample is located [in a separate file][slideshow].
+As it is significantly longer than the examples shown before, this sample is located in [a separate file][slideshow].

+(Note: there is a cleaner way of generating the metadata, using [memory management functions][memory].
+That version will be shown in [a later section](#10-memory-management).)

 ## 8. Color and palette conversions